jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 ##### Infrastructure Partitioning

 Infrastructure partitioning (called "sharding") is similar to logical/physical partitioning except that it uses separate (but cloned) physical infrastructure to contain the partition of data.
-That could be a separate server, separate database, separate storage account, etc, which is addressed differently than other shards, sometimes in different physical locations or in different geographic data centers.
+That could be a separate server, separate database, separate storage account, etc., which is addressed differently than other shards, sometimes in different physical locations or in different geographic data centers.

 Thanks to the large cloud providers, it is becoming increasingly financially viable for small companies to deploy this capability.
 They make it more economical and easier to employ.